tc4-net/tc4-net-docs/tc4-net.md

 * The "tc4-net" name was chosen for the tailnet because most of the variants of "TC4" were unavailable.  "tc4-net" was the shortest, most applicable name available.
 * The firewall for the Club's architecture has been added to the tc4-net tailnet.
 The firewall module was recently created by [Christopher McDonald](https://www.netgate.com/blog/tailscale-on-pfsense-software).
 As of 4 Dec 2022, the version number for this package is v0.1.0.
 This may require modification of the firewall as new versions are released.
 The Cyber Club's firewall counts as a tailnet device, but servers residing behind that firewall (apparently) do not.

+## Joining TC4-Net

+* If you don't already have one, or don't want to have your existing one associated with use of the VPN, create a new Github account and provide the account name to one of the Team owners (for now, Tim).
+In the future, Team owners will likely include the club president, the faculty advisor, and the tech assist.
+They will add you to the Team listing.
+* While logged into that Github account, install the Tailscale software.
+* You can then run "tailscale up" to join the VPN (the software checks your Github account against the Team list and joins you to the tailnet).
+If this is your first time connecting, the software will provide you with an URL to open in your browser, to join the tailnet.
+* When you want to disconnect from the VPN, run "tailscale down".
+* If you want to check VPN status, run "tailscale status".

+## Being safe
+* Before you log into the VPN with a workstation, you may want to review what services are listening on the workstation.
+For Linux machines, it is quite easy to review and disable the services which shouldn't be accessed by third parties.

 ## Sources

 * https://tailscale.com/kb/